hsf-training/hsf-training-docker/_episodes/09-gitlab-ci.md

 ---

 ## Introduction
-In this section, we see how to combine the forces of docker and gitlab CI to automatically keep your analysis environment up-to-date.
+In this section, we learn how to combine the forces of docker and gitlab CI to automatically keep your analysis environment up-to-date.
 This is accomplished by adding an extra stage to the CI pipeline for each analysis repo, which builds a container image that includes all aspects of the environment needed to run the code.

 ### Writing your Gitlab Dockerfile